 New Permanent Residents

 GP Surgeries are all private in Jersey, and the surgery charges the patient a fee per visit.
 The States of Jersey operates a government subsidised health system for holders of a Health Card.
 The government pays a rebate for part of the cost of each consultation, and the patient pays the remainder of the fee directly to the GP surgery for each visit.
 There are no fixed fees, and surgeries are free to set their own rates.
-Our fees are significantly less than many of the other practices in Jersey.
-If a patient is on a very low income the doctors fees are fully refunded by the government.

 If you have come from the UK, you will need to pay all of the GPs fees and prescription costs for your first 6 months in Jersey until you have a Health Card.
 Jersey has an agreement with France, and if moving to Jersey from France you are immediately entitled to a Health Card.